 The program specializes in semi-arid landscapes, while engaging design and planning issues critical to a sustainable, resilient, adaptable earth and its growing urban populations.
 Students are off-campus the spring and summer of the third year on extended internship (January through August), or a combination of study abroad and a three-month internship.

 Students should note the curriculum is sequential and LARC courses must be taken in order as outlined in the recommended curriculum below.
 Failure to earn a C or better in LARC courses will delay graduation for a full year.
 Transfer students will likely require two summer sessions and three full years to achieve all course work required for an accredited degree leading toward licensure.

-Department offices and classroom facilities are located in the Bayer Plant Science Building South, Agriculture Pavilion, and the CASNR Annex.
+Department offices and classroom facilities are located in the Agriculture Pavilion and the CASNR Annex.

 All students are required to provide their own graphics workstation meeting landscape architecture departmental specifications.
 A graphics workstation meeting the spec is critical to efficient and effective fused analog and digital workflows taught throughout the curriculum using state-of-the-art CAD, BIM, GIS, graphics visualization, and modeling tools.
 More information about the computer requirement can be found here.